mrzzy/notes/src/software_dev/data_intense_apps/data_apps.md

 - 95 &amp; 99 percentile performance is especially important as they show worst case performance, especially as the user is large customer.

-> Artifical load should be sent concurrently to accurately simulate load.
+> Artificial load should be sent concurrently to accurately simulate load.

 #### Coping with Load
 Approaches for Coping with Load: